rauc/rauc/docs/reference.rst

   RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.

+``crypt-key``
+  The encryption key of the dm-crypt.
+  RAUC generates the key automatically when creating a `crypt` bundle.

 **[hooks] section**

 ``filename``